-If High Court Reverses Roe V. Wade, 22 States Likely To Ban Abortion
+If High Court Reverses Roe v.
+Wade, 22 States Likely To Ban Abortion

 Kavanaugh never opined on Roe v.
 Wade directly during his tenure on the U.S. District Court in Washington, D.C.
 In his 2006 confirmation hearing for that position, though, he said he would follow Roe v.
 Wade as a "binding precedent" of the Supreme Court — which judges in lower courts are required to do.

-Opponents of Roe v.
-Wade buoyed by the pick
+Opponents of Roe buoyed by the pick

-"Judge Kavanaugh is an experienced, principled jurist with a strong record of protecting life and constitutional rights," said a written statement from Susan B. Anthony List President Marjorie Dannenfelser.
-She spearheaded support for Trump in his presidential campaign after he promised to appoint to the Supreme Court only justices who would overturn Roe v.
+"Judge Kavanaugh is an experienced, principled jurist with a strong record of protecting life and constitutional rights," said a written statement from Marjorie Dannenfelser, president of Susan B. Anthony List.
+Dannenfelser spearheaded support for Trump in his presidential campaign after he promised to appoint to the Supreme Court only justices who would overturn Roe v.
 Wade.

 Kennedy, by contrast, was a swing vote on abortion issues.
 He frequently sided with conservatives to uphold abortion restrictions.
 However, in key cases in 1992 and 2016, he sided with liberals to uphold Roe's core finding that the right to abortion is part of a right to privacy that is embedded within the U.S. Constitution.